gguillotte/mdsrd5/mdsrd5.md

 ### Martial Archetype

-At 3rd level, you choose an archetype (see [Martial Archetypes](#section-martial-archetypes)) that you strive to emulate in your combat styles and techniques.
+At 3rd level, you choose an archetype (see "[Martial Archetypes](#section-martial-archetypes)") that you strive to emulate in your combat styles and techniques.
 Choose Champion, Battle Master, or Eldritch Knight, all detailed at the end of the class description.
 The archetype you choose grants you features at 3rd level and again at 7th, 10th, 15th, and 18th level.

 ### Ability Score Improvement